heptarch/heptarch.github.io/drafts/rbl2.md

 That said, some core members should continue articulating the shape of problem space, full-time, since that shape will change as new data comes in.
-The individual research teams will not only be drilling core samples, but expanding those narrow shafts into wells; they will feed their local data to their core and get global data back.
+The individual research teams will not only be drilling core samples, but expanding and connecting those narrow shafts into wells; they will feed their local data to their core and get global data back.
 To facilitate this, research leads should remain loosely coupled, part-time members of the core.